Kew Gardens: Does It Live Up To The Hype?

 Kew Gardens isn’t somewhere you can whizz around the whole ground in one afternoon.
 There’s so much there (and I have just covered a few of the attractions there).
 It’s probably best to plan what you want to see first and don’t try to do too much.

 There’s also a lot of walking so take a buggy if you have young kids (it’s all pretty accessible).
-Some exploring of Kew Gardens is required.
-There are fantastic plants and trees dotted around but for me, the best bits are the botanical conservatories (which are also good if the weather is a bit chilly/rainy).
+There are fantastic plants and trees dotted around but, for me, the best bits are the botanical conservatories (which are also good if the weather is a bit chilly/rainy).
 My daughter really enjoyed what she saw and I know in years to come it will serve as an important educational tool.

-There’s certainly a lot to learn, for all ages, and perfect for family trips with plenty of child-friendly attractions.
+The botanical gardens offer a lot for all ages to learn and is perfect for family trips with plenty of child-friendly attractions.
 For me, it lived up to the hype (and more) and now I have rediscovered this magnificent place, right on my doorstep, I’ll be going back again.
-I think it’s something to explore in several visits (especially with a toddler’s attention span) and to help with the cost, I’ve found out I can get a yearly passΒ (details below).Β
+I think it’s something to explore in several visits (especially with a toddler’s attention span) and, to help with the cost, I’ve found out I can get a yearly pass (details below).

 Cost